Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Inclusion of an intercept

 \section{Inclusion of an intercept}

-In most practical applications of logistic regression, it is desirable to allow for an intercept term in model~\eqref{eq:logistic_y} to improve the model fit and interpretability.
-That is, we assume that
+In most practical applications of logistic regression, the inclusion of an intercept parameter improves model fit and interpretability.
+The logistic regression model with an intercept parameter has

-for $\theta_0 \in \Re$.
-This generalisation is not covered by our current theory.
-In this section, we present a conjecture about the aggregate behaviour of the MDYPL estimator in the presence of an intercept term in the linear predictor.
-A similar conjecture has been put forward for the ML estimator by \citet{zhao+etal:2022}.
+for $\theta_0 \in \Re$, and is not immediately covered by the developments in the previous sections.
+We present a conjecture about the aggregate behaviour of the MDYPL estimator in the presence of an intercept term in the linear predictor.
+The conjecture can be obtained mechanistically by contrasting the state evolution equations for the MDYPL estimator in expression~(\ref{eq:state_evol}) to those of \citet[expression~(5)]{sur+candes:2019} for the ML estimator, and use the found relationships to extend \citet[Conjecture 7.1]{zhao+etal:2022} about the behaviour of the ML estimator with intercept to the case of the MDYPL estimator.
+The resulting system of nonlinear equation in $(\mu,b,\sigma,\iota)$ is

-We conjecture that the state evolutions depend on the intercept in addition to the other external parameters $\kappa, \gamma$.
-We further expect that the state evolutions are now a system of four equations in four unknowns, $\mu, b, \sigma, \iota$, where $\iota$ describes the limit of the MDYPL estimate of $\theta_0$ as $n \to \infty$.
-Specifically, we consider the system of nonlinear equations in $ (\mu,b,\sigma,\iota)$,